Updated March 17, 2023

 - Color graphics can be pointed and clickable

 - Libraries that are C and LNX C language compatible

 - Scripting language with OOP features

 Q4.
 How to change/modify the Matlab path?

 One can use: use the PathTool GUI to modify the Matlab path.
 Add path directories from the command line and then add the path torc in order to write the current path back to ‘pathdef.m.’
 In case one doesn’t have permission to write for ‘pathdef.m’ then paths can be written into a different file, you can execute from your ‘startup.m.’

 Q5.
 How polynomials can be represented in MatLab?

 This has been a guide to Is Matlab Free.
-Here we have discussed the Basic concept of is Matlab free, Features and Technical Questions of Matlab.
-You may also look at the following articles to learn more:
+Here we have discussed the basic concept, features, and technical Questions of Matlab.
+You may also look at the following articles to learn more –